 Fig. 2: Gaps between software and data engineering

-Although data engineering has risen as a specific skill from the software engineering profession, there are very specialized activities and processes central to data, that makes it a distinct and a complete function in itself.
-The 3 tenets of people, process and technology significantly transform to form data engineering practice to amplify the business value of analytics.
+Although data engineering has risen as a specific skill from the software engineering profession, there are very specialized activities and processes central to data, that make it a distinct and complete function in itself.
+The 3 tenets of people, process, and technology significantly transform to form data engineering practice to amplify the business value of analytics.